 Once the meat was in the mixing bowl, I put in 1 1/4 teaspoon of salt, 1 1/4 teaspoon of black pepper, and 2 tablespoons of Worcestershire sauce.
 Barrier-Free Tip: I use a plate or a bowl to catch excess seasoning or sauce as I pour them into a measuring spoon.
 Then, I cracked two eggs in a preparation bowl and poured the eggs in with meat.
-Barrier-Free Tip, I always crack eggs over a preparation bowl first to avoid dropping egg shells in the ingredients.
-The last thing anyone wants to find in egg shells in their meal.
+Barrier-Free Tip: I always crack eggs over a preparation bowl first to avoid dropping egg shells in the ingredients.
+The last thing anyone wants to find is egg shells in their meal.

 My mom helped me transfer the burgers to the grill since they were so big.
-The lid of my parents’ grill is a little heavy, so I had to be really careful not let it slam shut.
-After a few minutes, the burgers were ready to by flipped.
+The lid of my parents’ grill is a little heavy, so I had to be really careful not to let it slam shut.
+After cooking for a few minutes, the burgers were ready to by flipped.
 With a little coaching from my mom, I was able to flip the patties and move them around without breaking apart the meat.
-When I was done repositioning the burgers, I closed the lid and let the burgers cook for a few more minutes.
+When I was done re-positioning the burgers, I closed the lid and let the burgers cook for a few more minutes.

 I became a little tired due to the heat from the grill and decided to let my dad finish the burgers.
 This experience taught me that cooking burgers on the stove is probably the safest way to make burgers for me.
 But, I am glad that I tried using the grill.